What is Considered Permission to Send Emails

 NO!
-It does not matter what claims the seller makes, you may not use a list obtained from third parties.
-There is no single option in which you could use such list, even if you paid for it; it is not counted as permission for newsletters.
+It does not matter what a seller claims; you may not use a list obtained from third parties.
+There is no acceptable time when you can use such a list, even if you paid for it.
+It can not be considered as permission for sending campaigns.

-A bought list is always a bought list.
+A purchased list will always be a purchased list.

 YES!
 Ideal!
-This is clear permission.
-But make sure you: only send subscribers information that has been promised; send the first email immediately, not months after the subscription; and send emails with a periodicity of more than once a few months.
+This is explicit permission.
+But make sure you only send subscribers the information that you promised; send the first email immediately, not months after the subscription, and send emails with a periodicity of more than once a few months.

-Also remember that there is a big difference between the purchase of your product and permission for the newsletter.
+Also, remember that there is a big difference between the purchase of your product and permission for sending an email campaign.
 Until you have received the consent, you have no right to send emails.

-We were sponsors at the exhibition and we’ve got a list of participants.
+We were sponsors at an exhibition, and we’ve got a list of participants

 NO!
 This is a common mistake.
-This list is not permission.
-It is not clear whether the participants will want to receive your emails, and direct permission for your company to send them emails has not been given.
+It is not clear whether the participants want to receive your emails, and you have not received direct permission to send them emails.

 Exhibition list participants are not a legal mailing list, even if the organizers are telling you otherwise.

-We were sponsors at the exhibition and people subscribed at our stand to receive our emails.
+We were sponsors at an exhibition and people subscribed to our email campaigns at our stand

 YES!
 Much better!
-These people know who you are and they expressed their interest for notification from you.
+These people know who you are, and they expressed their interest in receiving emails from you.

 MAYBE.
-If you have not sent emails to these people in the past year, they have most likely forgotten about you and are possibly not interested in your information anymore.
+If you have not sent emails to these people in the last year, most likely, they have forgotten about you and are not interested in your information anymore.

 MAYBE.
 This is a good start.
-If these are existing clients or customers who have made purchases recently (in the last two years), continue building relationships!
+If these are existing clients or customers who have made purchases recently (during the last two years), continue building relationships.

-These are my clients from my poker site/adult site/pharmaceutical site.
+These are my clients from my poker/adult/pharmaceutical site

 NO!
 Unfortunately, you cannot send emails through our service.
-Our reputation and deliverability of emails is kept at a high level, partly due to a ban on the sending of gambling, adult or pharmaceutical emails, even if it is a completely legitimate business.
+Our reputation and deliverability of emails are kept at a high level, partly due to a ban on the sending of gambling, adult, or pharmaceutical emails, even if it is an entirely legitimate business.
 Take a look at the prohibited content here.

 NO!
-This is a special case.
-Despite the fact that they are your clients, customers on eBay do not expect to get emails from people from whom they bought something.
-Your clients have provided you an email address solely for the purchase transaction.
+This is a particular case.
+Although they are your clients, customers on eBay do not expect to get emails from people from whom they bought something.
+Your clients have provided you with email addresses solely for purchase transactions.

-Therefore, as long as your customers do not subscribe to receive mailings from you, their address cannot be used to send emails through our service.
+Therefore, as long as your customers do not subscribe to receive emails from you, their addresses cannot be used to send emails through our service.

 MAYBE.
-That's good.
-But it's not exactly permission to send emails.
-If they mark cells about getting mailings from you – that’s another case!
-Although, if you hide a small printed agreement to receive emails in a huge text, it is an unconscious agreement.
-This isn’t counted!
+That's a good start, but it's not precisely permission to send emails.
+It is permission if they select checkboxes agreeing to receive emails from you.
+Although, if you hide a small printed agreement to receive emails in a large text, it is an unconscious agreement.

 Everyone knows that almost no one reads these documents, so place the subscription form in the appropriate place.

 MAYBE.
-You can send letters only to your own customers, to the people who used the services of your agency.
+You can send emails only to your customers who use the services of your agency.
 There is a significant difference between actual clients and potential candidates for the job.

-You need to get a direct agreement from the candidate, either a clear verbal or electronic agreement.
+You need to get a direct agreement from a candidate, either verbal or electronic.